zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Research Interests:
 ======
-I am broadly interested in the building and optimization of AI systems (MLSys) from both sides of the system and machine learning algorithms based on a wide range of computing platforms (e.g., distributed, cloud, HPC, IoT, AIoT, and even quantum and photonic platforms) for emerging big data and AI applications, including distributed communication reduction, gradient error constraints, and deep learning compilation optimization, etc.
+I am broadly interested in the building and optimization of AI systems (MLSys) from both sides of the system and machine learning algorithms based on a wide range of computing platforms (e.g., distributed, cloud, HPC, IoT, AIoT, and even quantum and photonic platforms) for emerging big data and AI applications, including distributed communication reduction, gradient error constraints, parameter compression, fault-tolerance, etc.

-I am also interested in high-performance computing (HPC), distributed systems, Data Reduction, cloud computing, and FPGA.
+I am also interested in high-performance computing (HPC), distributed systems, data reduction, cloud computing, fault tolerance, and FPGA.

 <!-- which is an interdisciplinary research area relevant to distributed systems, distributed optimization, stochastic optimization, and machine learning/deep learning that aims to optimize the distributed deep learning system from both sides of the system and machine/deep learning algorithms, like distributed communication reduction, gradient error constraints, and deep learning compilation optimization, etc. -->